-- Monthly mid-week Volunteer tasks with the Ramblers RIPPLE volunters. - Bedford River Valley Park working together with the Forest of Marston Vale Charity to develop a floodplain forest and countryside access opportunities in the River Great Ouse Valley east of Bedford. - National Cycle Route 51 and the Bedford/Milton Keynes Waterway working with partners including SUSTRANs, Bedford to Milton Keynes Waterway project, Forest of Marston Vale and developers. - The John Bunyan Trail in association with the Ramblers and local businesses.
+- Bedford River Valley Park working together with the Forest of Marston Vale Charity to develop a floodplain forest and countryside access opportunities in the River Great Ouse Valley east of Bedford. - National Cycle Route 51 and the Bedford/Milton Keynes Waterway working with partners including SUSTRANs, Bedford to Milton Keynes Waterway project, Forest of Marston Vale and developers. - The Bunyan Trail in association with the Ramblers and local businesses. - Monthly mid-week Volunteer tasks with the Ramblers RIPPLE volunteers.